 Pza. de la Independencia, 3, Salamanca – Serrano, Madrid

 Having explored the top neighborhoods of the Spanish capital, you should no longer have any questions on where to stay in Madrid.
 Whether you opt for Malasaña, Salamanca, or Cortes, you’re sure to find their hotels an excellent base for urban exploration.
-Look at our hotels in Madrid, and a full list of tours in Madrid for the perfect Spanish journey.
+Once you’ve settled on a great hotel, it’s time to immerse yourself in the best experiences Madrid has to offer.
+A Spanish cooking class, a wine and tapas experience, or a sightseeing running tour are all great and diverse ways to get to know the city.
+If you didn’t find quite the right fit for your stay in Madrid, check out our full list of hotels in Madrid.
+Our tours and packages in and around Madrid will complete the perfect Spanish journey.